PavelPZ/riverpod_navigator/README.md

 The mission of navigation is to keep *string-path* <= **typed-path** => *navigation-stack* always in sync.
 With the **typed-path** as the source of the truth.

-Note: *There is a one-to-one relationship between the given segment and the screen (HomeSegment - HomeScreen, BookSegment - BookScreen)
+Note: *There is a one-to-one relationship between the given segment and the screen (HomeSegment - HomeScreen, BookSegment - BookScreen).
 In the following text, I sometimes confuse the two terms.*.

 ## Simple example